radixs/cheat_sheets/vue.md

 });
 ```

-you need the component defined in `SomeFunComponent` in `components` directory relative to your main app.js:
+you need the component defined in `SomeFunComponent.vue` in `components` directory relative to your main app.js:
 ```
 <template>
     <div>